Last Updated on 17 January 2026 by Cycloscope

 The northern portion, along a high ridge, and the western & southern portions, along the Lin River, have been restored and are open to visitors.

-The scenery is beautiful, with mountains, forest, the river, and great views of the city.
-The wall goes up and then descends steeply (if entering from the main entrance), following the slopes of the hills, there are many watchtowers and three restoration points, where you can purchase drinks and snacks.
+The scenery is beautiful, with mountains, forests, the river, and great views of the city.
+The wall rises and then descends steeply (if entering from the main entrance), following the hills’ slopes.
+There are many watchtowers and three restoration points, where you can purchase drinks and snacks.

 About halfway through the wall’s hike, there’s a Tao temple with a thousand-year-old stunning camphor tree, you could also exit here but we advise you not to do so, the best is yet to come.

-The Jingan Wall hike is about 3km long, you can add 3 more kilometers if strolling the whole city walls as well.
+The Jingan Wall hike is about 3km long; you can add 3 more kilometers if you stroll the whole city wall as well.

-There are two entrances: the main one is situated north of the East Lake, you have to climb about 200 steep stairs to get on the wall; the second one is on the west side of the city, on Jiangbin West Road, it gives access to the city walls first.
+There are two entrances: the main one is north of East Lake, where you have to climb about 200 steep stairs to reach the wall; the second is on the west side of the city, on Jiangbin West Road, which gives access to the city walls first.

-The entrance fee is 65RMB, you can purchase the combo ticket for 70RMB, which gives you entrance to the closed part of East Lake too.
+The entrance fee is 65RMB; you can purchase the combo ticket for 70RMB, which gives you access to the closed part of East Lake as well.

 East Lake of Linhai